 Principle 1: Purpose and leadership

-The Company’s purpose is to deliver sustainable, profitable long-term growth for the benefit of all its stakeholders.
+The Group’s purpose is to deliver sustainable, profitable long-term growth for the benefit of all its stakeholders.

 The directors engage in daily dialogue with colleagues at head office and through frequent visits to stores throughout the country.
 Employees are kept informed of the Group’s purpose, performance and activities through regular briefings and staff updates including monthly area and head office newsletters.
 Colleagues are also given the opportunity to communicate their ideas to all levels of management, both directly, through regular Straight Talk attitude surveys, and through employee-nominated Talking Shop and Deeside Voice representatives.